Hungary 1-1 Germany: Nagy strikes as hosts stay second

 Hansi Flick, Germany coach: "We need to make sure we learn our lessons from this game.
 We lacked a bit of conviction.
 I won’t go on and start making any excuses: we wanted the three points today and everyone in the dressing room is disappointed that we didn’t get them."

-Germany captain Manuel Neuer, speaking to RTL: "Hungary were a difficult team — you don't get many chances to score against them.
+Germany captain Manuel Neuer: "Hungary were a difficult team — you don't get many chances to score against them.
 We saw the good sides of our play against England [1-1 draw on Matchday 2].
 We have to [improve] against Italy."

 Key stats